masoud-maghsoudi/ansible-role-package-manage/README.md

 List of packages to be installed or to be removed are available under [vars/main.yml](./vars/main.yml) directory

+## Ansible Galaxy

+In order to install this role from ansible galaxy you could use command below:

+    ansible-galaxy role install masoud-maghsoudi.package-manage

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: